What Is Palm Jaggery?

 - Keep the liquid palm jaggery on medium heat and let it come to a boil, stirring occasionally; then reduce the heat to low-medium and stir it until it reaches a slightly thick consistency.

 - Remove from heat and transfer the mixture to a glass or steel container.
-Let it cool down completely; then transfer to a wide-mouthed glass bottle or jar and screw on the lid.
+Let it cool down completely; then transfer it to a wide-mouthed glass bottle or jar and screw on the lid.

 © 2021 Rajan Singh Jolly